kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-06-mongoose/32-db-seeder-for-bootcamps.md

 * You should have an empty Database
     - If not delete all documents in your Bootcamp collection

+### Delete all documents in your Bootcamp collection
 `$ node seeder -d`

 * This will delete all data